 Decisions are based solely on the applicant’s essay.
 For an idea of what our review committee is looking for, take a look at these scholarship essay examples from past recipients.

 Applicants must be enrolled full time in high school or at least part-time in college, graduate, professional, or trade school and possess a cumulative GPA of at least 3.0/4.0.

 Winners are selected four times a year.
 The deadlines for submission are March 31, June 30, September 30, and December 31.
 If you want to apply for the OppU Achievers Scholarship, click here!

 If you have money questions and you aren’t sure where to turn, give OppU’s standards-aligned courses a try.
 It won’t cost you anything, and it could be the first step you take on the long road to a brighter financial future.

 Stay up to date with all things OppU by following them on Twitter at @OppUniversity.
-And to learn more about financial best practices, check out these other posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.